Alsadegzahra/Outfitly/README.md

 # Outfitly

 Outfitly is a digital closet and outfit management web app that helps users organize their wardrobe, log outfits, and track their outfit history.
-The app uses **React** for the frontend, **Firebase Firestore** for the database, **Firebase Functions** for backend API, and **Firebase Authentication** for user login.
+The app uses **React** for the frontend, Node.js + Express for backend, **Firebase Firestore** for the database, **Firebase Functions** for backend API, and **Firebase Authentication** for user login.

 ## Project Structure